Lavedonio/Alexandria/docs/bigquery_tools.md

 ```

 ### query_and_save_results(self, sql_query, dest_dataset, dest_table, writing_mode="TRUNCATE", create_table_if_needed=False)
 Executes a query and saves the result in a table.
+It has no return value.

-writing_mode parameter determines how the data is going to be written in BigQuery.
+_writing_mode_ parameter determines how the data is going to be written in BigQuery.
 Does not apply if table doesn't exist.
 Can be one of 3 types (defaults to 'TRUNCATE'):
 - APPEND: If the table already exists, BigQuery appends the data to the table.
 - EMPTY: If the table already exists and contains data, a 'duplicate' error
          is returned in the job result.
 - TRUNCATE: If the table already exists, BigQuery overwrites the table data.

-If create_table_if_needed is set to False and the table doesn't exist, it'll raise an error.
+If _create_table_if_needed_ is set to False and the table doesn't exist, it'll raise an error.
+Defaults to False.
-Dafaults to False.

 Usage example:
 ```